MoneroOcean/meta-miner/README.md

 # Usage example with xmr-stak on Ubuntu 16.04

-* Configure xmr-stak this way:
+* Configure xmr-stak this way (put your Monero address):

 ```
 - Please enter the currency that you want to mine: